FazioNico/ipfs-upload-button/PROPOSAL.md

 This project is an Javascript library that provide a Web Component to allow user/developper hosting media files on IFPS network.

-This Web Component is fast, easy to use, customizable and can be used in any web page or web application by just adding a script tag to the HTML page.
+This Web Component is fast, easy to use, customizable and can be used in any web page or web application by just adding script and tag to the HTML page.

 ## 2. Project links

 Link to Github repo: [https://github.com/FazioNico/ipfs-upload-button](https://github.com/FazioNico/ipfs-upload-button)

-Link to demo or website, if applicable:
+Link to demo or website, if applicable: [https:/fazionico.github.io/ipfs-upload-button](https:/fazionico.github.io/ipfs-upload-button/inidex.html)

 License: MIT